Processing Your Payment

 Acadia’s free Island Explorer shuttle carries 10 millionth passenger

 People stand next to a bus.
-Photo / Courtesy Evie Linantud/Friends of Acadia The Island Explorer’s 10 millionth passenger, Beth Gearhart, was greeted at the Bar Harbor Village Green by representatives of Friends of Acadia, Acadia National Park, Downeast Transportation, Maine Department of Transportation and L.L.Bean.
+Photo / Courtesy, Evie Linantud, Friends of Acadia The Island Explorer’s 10 millionth passenger, Beth Gearhart, left, was greeted at the Bar Harbor Village Green by representatives of Friends of Acadia, Acadia National Park, Downeast Transportation, Maine Department of Transportation and L.L.Bean.

-On Wednesday, the fare-free shuttle bus system that serves Acadia National Park and surrounding communities carried its 10 millionth passenger — a milestone in the service’s 25-year history.
+The free Island Explorer shuttle bus that serves Acadia National Park and surrounding communities carried its 10 millionth passenger on Wednesday — a milestone in the service’s 25-year history.

 The Island Explorer picked up passenger Beth Gearhart at a popular spot called Sand Beach.
 Informed that she was the 10 millionth passenger, she was greeted at the Bar Harbor Village Green — a central hub for a number of routes — by representatives of Friends of Acadia, Acadia National Park, Downeast Transportation, Maine Department of Transportation and L.L.Bean.